mghasemi/pyProximation/doc/collocation.rst

 the assumed solution.
 More specifically, assume that :math:`u_1, u_2, \dots, u_n` are orthonormal functions and the solution is of the form :math:`f=\sum_i a_i u_i` where :math:`a_i` are unknowns.
-Plug `f` in to the equation and choose `n` different admissible points. plug those points in to the resulting equation to elliminate `x`.
+Plug `f` in to the equation and choose `n` different admissible points. plug those points in to the resulting equation to eliminate `x`.
 Then we obtain `n` equations in terms of :math:`a_1,\dots, a_n`.
 Solving the resulted system of algebraic equations gives an approximation for `f`.

 Collocation class